Program Title – Electrical Engineering Technology

 Pathways to Success

-Graduates of the Electrical Engineering Technician Program may choose to continue their studies and complete an additional year in order to obtain a diploma in Electrical Engineering Technology.
 Graduates of this program may be eligible to enroll in the Electrical Engineering degree program at Lakehead University.
 Electrical Engineering Technology graduates may have entry into the McMaster Bachelor of Technology Energy Engineering Technologies stream.
-Visit http://mybtechdegree.ca.

 Career Opportunities